jackbravo/condorest-django/README.md

 Then you should be able to do:

     vf new condorest
 This will install a virtual environment with several different Python packages that will be used on this specific project, independent of others virtual environments that may be used in other projects.
+Since the virtual environments are stored on a hidden folder inside your home folder, it doesn't matter where you run this specific command.

+Continue with the following commands, inside your project folder:

     cd condorest
     vf activate condorest